nimajnebp/turbo-potato/README.md

 ```
 // Default configs.
-// Yout instance would be merged with this.
+// Your instance would be merged with this.
 {
   "styles": {
     "srcFiles": [